 Literature & Medicine: Humanities at the Heart of Healthcare

 Can reading a poem by Thomas Hardy help a nurse understand better the journey that brought a soldier to her hospital?
 The Literature & Medicine program’s answer is “yes.”
-Cal Humanities is supporting wounded soldiers who are returning home and ones who are already here by helping VA healthcare workers empathize with their patients and thereby provide more compassionate care.
+California Humanities is supporting wounded soldiers who are returning home and ones who are already here by helping VA healthcare workers empathize with their patients and thereby provide more compassionate care.

 Now We’re Talking

 Libraries are not just places to be quiet.
 They are becoming neighborhood living rooms where friends and strangers alike can talk with each other about things that really matter to them and their communities.
-Cal Humanities is helping to animate conversations in places where all are welcome.
+California Humanities is helping to animate conversations in places where all are welcome.

 We Are California